 The place was incredibly eclectic and very “apothecary meets punk rock.”

 My friends got their tattoos from guys names Worm & Craig (would recommend – good price, nice guys, great result), while Craig also did my ear piercing.
 I had read up a bit on conch piercings before I got one (which I will link at the end) and heard two common themes from personal stories: crunch and blood.
-Neither sounded that great.
+Neither sounded that great, but thankfully I didn’t have either.

 Here’s a little diagram that may be helpful: